hub21team/python-curriculum-2021/module_1/1_variables/README.md

 # Variable Types

-  We have seen so far that the variables in python can store numbers.
-Now we might ask the question: What things other than numbers that can be stored in variables ?
+  What things other than numbers that can be stored in variables ?
 We have the following types:

   ```python
   # Integers